 But before we dive into these, let’s first understand why you can’t just directly connect your electric guitar to speakers.

-- Why can’t you connect an electric guitar directly into speakers?
+- 1 Why can’t you connect an electric guitar directly into the speakers?

-Why can’t you connect an electric guitar directly into speakers?
+Why can’t you connect an electric guitar directly into the speakers?

 Although it may seem confusing as to why you can’t just “plug and play” your electric guitar using any set of speakers and instead require a specialized guitar amplifier.
 But there are actually several reasons as to why this can’t just work.